-Applicant seeks a variance from St. Mary's County Comprehensive Zoning Ordinance ("CZO") Section 71.8.3 to disturb the 100' Critical Area Buffer to construct a new deck and add a landing and stairs to an existing deck.
+Applicant seeks a variance from St. Mary's County Comprehensive Zoning Ordinance ("CZO") Section 71.8.3 to disturb the 100' Critical Area Buffer for a replacement house on an existing foundation.

 The St. Mary's County Comprehensive Zoning Ordinance